 There are two types of translations that can be done.

-- The second type is making a correction on an already translated text.
+- The second type is making a correction to an already translated text.
 This can be recognized as a correction in Crowdin.

 Rentman tip: Correction can be compared to the dictionary as you were used to in our previous translation module.

-2. Open the translation editor by clicking on untranslated translation
+2. Open the translation editor by clicking on untranslated texts.

 3. Select an untranslated text string in the left sidebar.
 This will open the selected text in the middle top area.

-- The untranslated text will be shown under source string
+- The untranslated text will be shown under the source string.

-- Add your translation of the text at "enter translation here".
+- Add your translation of the text in the field saying "Enter translation here".

 - When you are done with translating, you can click on in the top left corner.

-2. Open the translation editor by clicking on correct translated text
+2. Open the translation editor by clicking on correct translated texts.

-3. Search for the translation you want to change in the search bar on the top left.
+3. Search for the translation you want to change in the search bar at the top left.